 Kathy has taught a wide variety of courses for the English department, including British literature courses, world literature (western and non-western), women’s studies, poetry, drama, composition, introductory literature courses and senior capstone.

-Kathy has just released a new book: Buffoonery in Irish Drama: Staging Twentieth-Century Post-Colonial Stereotypes.
+Kathy recently released a new book: Buffoonery in Irish Drama: Staging Twentieth-Century Post-Colonial Stereotypes.
 Buffoonery examines a wide range of Irish plays, paying special attention to how playwrights sought to create Irish characters who were not merely comic but embodied a truer and fuller Irish identity.
 Within the structure of British colonialism, however, these characters were often still seen as buffoons, calling for further works to reclaim Irish identity again.
 Using post-colonial and performative theories, Kathy shows her readers this progression of Irish drama through the 20th century into the 21st.

 Kathy earned her PhD in English with a secondary emphasis in critical theory from the University of California, Davis, in 2002.
 Her dissertation was ""The Broth of a Boy': Manifestations of the Stage Irish Figure."
 Her master's degree is in English from California State University, Hayward, with a thesis on W.B.
 Yeats and Henrick Ibsen.